The Ant64S — Starter Edition

 Ant64S is a modern home computer built the way classic machines were — with a fast CPU, custom graphics hardware, and direct access to the metal.

-The result is a system that’s ideal for games, demos, tools, and creative software — including hardware-accelerated ImGui — and scales cleanly to the more powerful Ant64...
+It combines a RISC-V processor with FPGA-based graphics and audio, using deterministic, memory-mapped hardware instead of drivers and shaders.
+The result is a system ideal for games, demos, tools, and creative software — including hardware-accelerated ImGui — and scales cleanly to the more powerful Ant64.

 Core Philosophy

-Graphics and audio are implemented in FPGA logic, not drivers or shaders.
+• Deterministic hardware — graphics and audio are implemented in FPGA logic, not drivers or shaders.
 Software writes to memory-mapped hardware and gets predictable, cycle-stable behaviour.

-The 256MB SG2002 RISC-V CPU is fast and cached, but it interacts with hardware using classic memory-mapped I/O and command lists — closer to an Amiga or Atari ST than a PC GPU.
+• Modern CPU, classic programming model — the SG2002 RISC-V CPU is fast and cached, but interacts with hardware using classic memory-mapped I/O and command lists — closer to an Amiga or Atari ST than a PC GPU.

 CPU and Supervisor

-Main CPU: SG2002 (RISC-V)
+Main CPU — SG2002 (RISC-V)

 • Treats the FPGA as a memory-mapped device over a QSPI bus

-Supervisor MCU: RP2350
+Supervisor MCU — RP2350

 This mirrors classic designs where a main CPU was supported by intelligent peripherals.

-FPGA (Ant64S)
+FPGA

-Graphics subsystem
+Graphics Subsystem

-Memory model
+Memory Model

 • Uses 32-bit memory widths (embedded PSRAM in the FPGA)